palkan/anyway_config/README.md

 ### Using with Ruby

 By default, Anyway Config is looking for a config YAML at `./config/<config-name>.yml`.
-You can override this setting through special environment variable – 'MYGEM_CONF' – containing the path to the YAML file.
+You can override this setting through special environment variable – 'MYGEM_CONF' – containing the path to the YAML file or passing `config_path` to `Anyway::Config` initializer.

 Environmental variables work the same way as with Rails.